2023 New Brunsnwick Income Tax Calculator

 How Much is Capital Gains Tax in New Brunswick ?

-Capital gains tax proves crucial in tax calculations.
-In New Brunswick, the Capital Gains Tax is not a distinct tax type, but it’s considered part of your income and accordingly subjected to tax.
+Capital gains tax is important when calculating taxes.
+In New Brunswick, the Capital Gains Tax is not a separate tax.
+It is treated as part of your income and taxed accordingly.

 Provincial Capital Gains Tax Rates

-In New Brunswick, the province applies a 50% taxable rate on capital gains, which means that half of your capital gains become taxable income.
-For instance, if you gained $10,000 from selling an investment, $5,000 of it would be added to your income.
+In New Brunswick, the province takes a 50% tax on capital gains.
+This means half of your capital gains are counted as taxable income.
+For example, if you made $10,000 by selling an investment, $5,000 will be added to your income.

 Income Tax Rates Affecting Capital Gains Tax

-Your income tax bracket directly affects the amount you owe in capital gains tax.
-For example, if you fall in the 20.5% tax bracket, you’ll multiply that with the taxable amount of your capital gain to determine your tax liability.
-Thus, from a $10,000 capital gain, the tax owed is $1,025 ($5,000 * 20.5%).
+Your income tax bracket changes how much you pay in capital gains tax.
+For example, if you are in the 20.5% tax bracket, you multiply that percentage with the amount of your capital gain.
+This will help you find out how much you owe in taxes.
+So, on a $10,000 capital gain, the tax you need to pay is $1,025 ($10,000 * 20.5%).

 Consideration of Capital Losses